 Following arm lift surgery you can expect to experience some swelling, bruising, and discomfort.
 Medication, elevating the arms, and cold compresses can help alleviate swelling and pain while you recover.
 Compression garments may be worn around the arms to help aid in proper healing.
 It is important to attend all follow-up appointments with Dr. DiBello so that he can keep a close watch on your progress, as well as provide swift identification and treatment of potential complications.
 During your recovery, Dr. DiBello recommends taking time to rest and relax while your body heals.
 Vigorous activity and arm movements should be avoided for at least two weeks, and Dr. DiBello can let you know when you are approved to resume exercise.
 Visible scarring is to be expected after arm lift surgery; however, taking proper care of your healing incisions and protecting scar tissue from sun exposure can help minimize their appearance in the long run.

 How Much Does an Arm Lift Cost?

-At DiBello Plastic Surgery the average cost for arm lift surgery is between $5,700 and $6,500.
+At DiBello Plastic Surgery the average cost for arm lift surgery is approximately $6,400.
 Please note that this price range includes not only Dr. DiBello’s fee, but also the anesthesiology and hospital fees (including the operating room and pre-operative testing).
 The exact price for your surgery will depend upon the technique(s) used and the complexity of the procedure.
 To find out how much your arm lift would cost, a consultation with Dr. DiBello is required.
 After the appointment, an estimate will be calculated based on the customized surgical plan Dr. DiBello developed for you.
 If you have questions about pricing, surgery scheduling, and other topics, our knowledgeable office team can provide the answers you are looking for.
 Arm lifts are usually deemed cosmetic in nature and are therefore not covered by insurance.